bcgov/ols-router/docs/rpng-atp.md

   * Test tools deployed and configured to access route planner on delivery and test platforms

-1. Run test suite on developer platform and verify results (system test)
+  * Route planner test suite run on developer and delivery platforms with no major issues (system test)

-2. Run test suite on delivery platform and compare to developer platform (system test)
+  * Route Planner Admin Application test suite executed manually on developer and delivery platform with no major issues (system test)

-3. Run test suite on test platform and compare to delivery platform (acceptance test)
+1. Run route planner test suite on test platform and compare to delivery platform

-4. Bash test the route planner using the Location Services in Action application
+2. Bash test the route planner using the Location Services in Action application

+3. Execute Route Planner Administration test suite manually on Test Platform

 ### Acceptance

-The Ministry will accept the system if most acceptance test cases pass and failed acceptance test cases raised only minor issues.
+The Ministry will accept the system if all acceptance test cases pass.